J.D. Vance

 Vance, in discussing shared industrial policy ideas with Cass, criticized DEI initiatives and has called for increasing taxes on corporations that off-shore jobs.
 Vance praised Vivek Ramaswamy’s attack on corporate DEI initiatives, writing a blurb for Ramaswamy’s book: “In this engaging, brilliant book, Vivek Ramaswamy hits the nail on the head: companies go woke because they get richer from division rather than unity.
 This book is an essential weapon in the battle to reclaim America’s soul.”

-In 2021 during the Covid-19 pandemic, Vance also cast doubt on science and vaccine efficacy, claiming “Vaccine mandates infringe on our basic liberties, even as they fail to solve our COVID problem,” further explaining “People don’t trust the vaccine because our public health authorities are understood (reasonably) to be political hacks who don’t know what they’re doing.”
-Vance has denigrated Dr. Anthony Fauci as “a ridiculous tyrant” and telling voters Fauci should be imprisoned for his handling of the pandemic.
+In 2021 during the Covid-19 pandemic, Vance also cast doubt on science and vaccine efficacy, claiming, “Vaccine mandates infringe on our basic liberties, even as they fail to solve our COVID problem” and “People don’t trust the vaccine because our public health authorities are understood (reasonably) to be political hacks who don’t know what they’re doing.”
+Vance has denigrated Dr. Anthony Fauci as “a ridiculous tyrant” and told voters Fauci should be imprisoned for his handling of the pandemic.

-Vance has also attacked economist Paul Krugman, tweeting “one of many weird cat ladies who have too much power in our country.
+Vance has also attacked economist Paul Krugman, calling him “one of many weird cat ladies who have too much power in our country.
 We should change this.”
 Vance has also proposed legislation to ban transgender care.
-Vance advocates for traditional gender roles, tweeting “If your worldview tells you that it’s bad for women to become mothers but liberating for them to work 90 hours a week in a cubicle at the New York Times or Goldman Sachs, you’ve been had.”
+Vance advocates for traditional gender roles, tweeting, “If your worldview tells you that it’s bad for women to become mothers but liberating for them to work 90 hours a week in a cubicle at the New York Times or Goldman Sachs, you’ve been had.”

 Vance contends, “Culturally, something has clearly shifted.
 I think it’s easy but also probably true to blame the sexual revolution of the 1960s.
 My grandparents had an incredibly chaotic marriage in a lot of ways, but they never got divorced, right?
 They were together to the end, ’til death do us part.
 That was a really important thing to my grandmother and my grandfather.”
 When writing about his grandparent’s marriage in his memoir, “Hillbilly Elegy,” Vance describes his grandmother attempting to murder his grandfather for returning home drunk: “Mamaw, never one to tell a lie, calmly retrieved a gasoline canister from the garage, poured it all over her husband, lit a match, and dropped it on his chest.
 When Papaw burst into flames, their 11-year-old daughter jumped into action to put out the fire and save his life.”